 You can see Karing Kind’s “Clean Colorado” signs on your way to or from the dispensary (just North and South on US 36), as well as off Ute Hwy 66 or Hwy 119 near Jay Road.

-Pick up a gram or half-gram of our organic, terpene-enriched CO2 cannabis oil—extracted at our very own Karing Kind Labs.
+Pick up a gram or half-gram of our pure, terpene-enriched CO2 cannabis oil—extracted at our very own Karing Kind Labs.